bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 ## Modal sizing
 Modals have two optional sizes, available via the prop `size`.
 These sizes kick in at certain breakpoints to avoid horizontal scrollbars on narrower viewports.
-Valid optional sizez are `lg`, or `sm`.
+Valid optional sizes are `lg`, or `sm`.

 ```html